cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 > We've preconfigured SRv6 on **xrd02** thru **xrd06**, so you'll only need to configure **xrd01** and **xrd07**

 ### Configure SRv6 on xrd01
-1. Using the Visual Code extension, SSH to **xrd01** and enable SRv6 globally and define SRv6 locator and source address for outbound encapsulation
+1. SSH to **xrd01** and enable SRv6 globally and define SRv6 locator and source address for outbound encapsulation

     ```